xDaryamo/puccini/tosca/QUIRKS.md

   optional !!timestamp type.
 This quirk will allow such values.
 Note that such values will not have the "$originalString" key, because the literal YAML is not preserved by the YAML parser.

+* **capabilities.occurrences.permissive**: By default Puccini will ensure that capabilities have the minimum number of incoming relationships.
+This quirk will disable that validation.

 * **namespace.normative.ignore**: This will ignore any type that is has the "tosca.normative: true" metadata.